 Prof. D-r.
 Asen Zlatarov University of Burgas is the only state university in the South East region of Bulgaria.
-Founded in 1963, today the University comprises four faculties and 3 colleges which offer 29 Bachelor and over 60 Master degree programmes.
+Founded in 1963, today the University comprises five faculties and 3 colleges which offer 45 Bachelor and over 30 Master degree programmes.
 More than 320 high qualified lecturers, 127 of them habilitated, teach at the university.
 The university has established active scientific relations with institutes and universities in England, France, Germany, Russia, Turkey, Spain, Italy, Hungary, Serbia, Poland, Slovenia and etc. They give opportunity for scientific specializations and study practice of the academic staff and students, for exchange of lecturers, academic and scientific literature.

 Burgas Free University /BFU/ is one of the first private universities in the country.
-It is accredited by the National Evaluation and Accreditation Agency29.
+It is accredited by the National Evaluation and Accreditation Agency39.
 All the University's main activities have been certified, as well as its degree programmes: education of students in Bachelor, Master and PhD programmes, qualification, research and international relations activities.
-In 2012 it achieved a new five-year accreditation with a capacity for training 7200 students.

-The largest share of foreign students in Bulgaria came from Greece (24,6%), followed by the United Kingdom (15,3%), Germany (8,9%), Turkey (7,9%) and Ukraine - 5,8% of the total number of foreign students.
+The largest share of foreign students in Bulgaria came from Greece (23,7%), followed by the United Kingdom (16,1%), Germany (8,8%), Ukraine (6,3%) and Turkey (6,0%) of the total number of foreign students (for academic year 2019/2020).